andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 One of the teams were dying to split off and be able to do things on their own.
 This new found freedom was even more dangerous as there was the risk of the models diverging irrevocably.

 In the legal system, different parties go off on their own to work on the casefile - collect evidence, witnesses, putting together documents, case material and then COME TOGETHER for the next phase of hearing, sentencing.
 Not realising this was a big failure.
 I.e. Even though teams should have the freedom to go off and work within their boundaries on thier own model, at the end of that process, they will have to be able to come back together which means they can't diverge too much from a consistent thread of a model.
-(Knowing the strategic pattern andthe team relationship was impotant here - as it was "Separate Ways" here but "Partnership")
+(Knowing the strategic pattern andthe team relationship was important here - as it was "Separate Ways" here but "Partnership")

 So my job was to make sure that the teams were made aware that this is not the chance to break free.
 This is when I realised that the teams were not aware of the business process outside of their domain - Team building Pre-Charge were not aware of the next stage and so on.
 Danger #2 - SILOs.